sweko/AdventOfCode/2017/readme.md

 This task gives us a list of "passphrases", and we need to filter out the valid ones, according to a rule

 ### Part 1
 Here the rule is that the passphrases should not contain two duplicate words.
 The naive approach is to compare every word to every other word, and stop if a pair is equal.
 What I've done instead is to sort the input, and once sorted, I just need to check if any two consecutive indices have the same value.
-The solution is straightforward, since alphabetical sorting is default sorting behavour in javascript.
+The solution is straightforward, since alphabetical sorting is default sorting behavior in javascript.

 ### Part 2
 Here the rule is that any two words should not be anagrams of each other.
 Instead of comparing the values and frequencies of each letter, we can transform each word to a base alternative, by sorting the characters within.
 Once we sort all the characters in the words, we can sort the words, and the check is, again, whether two consecutive indices have the same value